makrai/notes/pustejovsky95-generative-lex.md

   * issues:
     * the creative use of words in novel contexts
     * compositionality
-  * accounting for phenomena such as synonymy, antonymy, polysemy, and metonymy, then compositionahty depends ultimately on what the basic lexical categories of the language denote
+  * accounting for phenomena such as synonymy, antonymy, polysemy, & metonymy, then compositionality depends ultimately on what the basic lexical categories of the language denote
   * The traditional view has been that words behave as either active functors or passive arguments.
-But we will see that if we change the way in which categories can denote, then the form of compositionahty itself changes
+If we change the way in which categories can denote, then the form of compositionahty itself changes
-  * how to represent lexical ambiguity, both in theoretical and computational models.
-This view, incorporating
+  * how to represent lexical ambiguity, both in theoretical and computat models
     * "sense enumerative techniques,"
       * distinguishes word senses on the basis of finite feature distinctions
       * no distinction between what Weinreich (1964) calls contrastive and